olivercalazans/offscan/README.md

 >
 > Make sure these are installed before building.

-> [!WARNING]
-> The code is primarily designed for Linux systems.
-While it can run on Windows via WSL (Windows Subsystem for Linux), network interface limitations in WSL may restrict functionality and cause unreliable behavior.

 <br>

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for deta